mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 My only regret about my broker agreement with Quiet Light was that their commission included the value of TinyPilot's inventory at the time of the sale.

 The value of TinyPilot's inventory could vary by a factor of four depending on where we are in the manufacturing cycle.
-Why should I pay the broker $20k if my inventory happens to be high vs. $5k if my inventory is low?
+It makes no sense to pay the broker $20k if my inventory happens to be high vs. $5k if my inventory is low.

 Worse, I was selling my inventory to the buyer at cost.
 It's not like the broker can negotiate a great price on my unsold inventory and earn their commission that way.
 If I have $100k in inventory, I actually only receive $90k for it after paying the broker their commission, so it's a pure loss for me.

-That said, I got lucky, and the deal closed when TinyPilot's inventory was at the ideal level for the sale.
+That said, I got lucky, and the deal closed when TinyPilot's inventory was at its ideal level for the sale.
 On closing day, we were a couple of weeks from placing our next manufacturing order for the subsequent eight months.
 That was perfect because we were low but not so low that the new buyer was coming in understocked.
 On top of that, there's wiggle room in calculating inventory value for the broker fee, and Quiet Light calculated it in a way that was especially generous to me.

-Still, the broker fee on inventory was one more layer that stressed me out around closing time.
+Still, the broker fee on inventory was one more layer that made timing stressful.
 If the deal had stretched out another month, I'd have lost $10k on additional broker fees for the inventory.

 If I do this again, I'll push the broker to eliminate inventory from the fee, even if it means giving them a higher percentage of the sale price.

 ### Assume from the start that nothing written is private

-Part of TinyPilot's sale included all of TinyPilot's emails.
+The acquisition was for TinyPilot's, assets including all comapny emails.
 This seemed reasonable, as a lot of institutional knowledge is buried in old emails.

 As I started thinking more about the sale, I realized that some of my email would be complicated to hand over.
-What if my employees had said something personal and private to me an email?
+What if my employees had said something to me in an email that was personal and private?

 As a fictional example, imagine I had an email from an employee that said, "Ever since my father died, I've been struggling with anxiety and depression, and I've been feeling unproductive."
-If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, the corporate owner of TinyPilot's email assets.
+If someone shared something like that with me, it would be with me, Michael their human co-worker, not Michael, the corporate owner of TinyPilot's email assets.
 It felt strange and cold to sell that email to the new buyer.

 Fortunately, I worked out an agreement between the buyer and the team that before closing, anyone could flag private, personal emails, and I'd purge them before closing.

-There were also other sensitive emails, like emails where I'm working with my lawyer on the sale.
+There were also other sensitive emails, like conversations with my lawyer about the acquistion itself.
 I didn't want the buyer to see our private discussions even after the sale was complete, so we agreed in the purchase agreement to exclude those from the sale.

 In the future, I'd make two changes in how I approach emails in my business: